Psychology and Linguistics MA (Hons)

 A,A,A,B

 AAAB by end of S5 or AAAA by end of S6.
 BBB must be achieved in one year of S4-S6.
-Required subjects: Highers: one from Biology or Human Biology at B; Chemistry at B; Computing Science or equivalent at B; Geography at B; Geology at B; Mathematics or Applications of Mathematics at B; Physics at B; Psychology at B. National 5s: English at C; Mathematics at A or Mathematics and Physics both at B. We will also accept Higher Mathematics at C to meet the National 5 Mathematics requirement if you have a B in another required Highers subject..
+Required subjects: Highers: one from Biology or Human Biology at B; Chemistry at B; Computing Science or equivalent at B; Geography at B; Geology at B; Mathematics at B; Applications of Mathematics at B; Physics at B; Psychology at B. National 5s: English at C; Mathematics at A or Mathematics and Physics both at B. We will also accept Higher Mathematics at C to meet the National 5 Mathematics requirement if you have a B in another required Highers subject..
 National 5 Applications of Mathematics is not accepted in place of National 5 Mathematics.

 42